 - 7.9.
-Unless otherwise agreed to by both Parties, HNS will refund to CMHC any amounts of the CMHC Funding paid to HNS that HNS has committed or disbursed in a manner that does not comply with this Agreement and any amounts paid by CMHC to HNS that exceed the totals of Cost-Matched Funding (including as a result of non-compliance with subparagraph 7.8). - 7.10.
-HNS will provide CMHC annually with written notice, by no later than the last business day of the third quarter of each Fiscal Year, of its intention to claim the maximum amount of CMHC Funding available for that Fiscal Year.
-Where some or all of the available CMHC Funding will not be claimed by HNS by the end of the Fiscal Year, subparagraph 7.1 applies and CMHC and HNS shall consult together, following which CMHC may reallocate any unused CMHC Funding to other provinces and territories.
+MHO will refund to CMHC any amounts of the CMHC Funding that MHO has committed or disbursed in a manner that does not comply with this Agreement and any amounts paid that exceed the totals of Cost-Matched Funding (including as a result of non-compliance with subparagraph 7.8). - 7.10.
+MHO will provide CMHC annually with written notice, by no later than the last business day of the third quarter of each Fiscal Year, of its intention to claim the maximum amount of CMHC Funding available for that Fiscal Year.
+Where some or all of the available CMHC Funding will not be claimed by MHO by the end of the Fiscal Year, subparagraph 7.1 applies and CMHC and MHO shall consult together, following which CMHC may reallocate any unused CMHC Funding to other provinces and territories.